Participating in Tomonoura Tai-ami Sea Bream Net Fishing (2026 Guide)

 The experience is very family-friendly and suitable for children of all ages.
 The sightseeing boats are large, stable, and offer great views of the action from a safe distance.
 Kids often enjoy the rhythmic chanting and the excitement of seeing hundreds of fish splashing in the nets.

-Participating in Tomonoura Tai-ami Sea Bream Net Fishing is a highlight of any trip to Hiroshima.
-It provides a unique blend of cultural education, visual spectacle, and culinary adventure.
+Participating in Tomonoura Tai-ami Sea Bream Net Fishing is a highlight of any 2026 trip to Hiroshima.
+It provides a unique blend of cultural education, visual spectacle, and culinary adventure across the May-July season window.
 The town's historic charm ensures that your visit will be memorable far beyond the fishing boats.
-Plan your 2026 visit early to secure your spot in this 380-year-old tradition.
+Plan your 2026 visit early — peak May weekends sell out 5-7 days in advance — to secure your spot in this 380-year-old tradition.